-Loading 1 or 2 large sized logs weighing 1-2kg DRY will produce a good output with reasonable burn time.
-Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time.
-These appliances are approved for intermittent operation on wood (0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air control right down (see below).
+Loading 2 medium to large sized logs weighing 1-2kg DRY crossed at the rear with approx. 25mm air gap behind as shown in the image will produce a good output with reasonable burn time with very clean emissions.
+Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output over a given time.
+These appliances are approved for intermittent operation on wood (typically 0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air control right down (see below).
 The fire will then need reviving by first opening the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.
 Never load fuel above the rear firebox tertiary air profiling or allow it to spill onto the glass.

-7.11 Shutting Down
+6.11.
+Shutting Down